njfio/rlu/README.md

 ## Installation

-To install `rlu`, you'll need to have [Rust](https://www.rust-lang.org/) installed.
+To install `rlu`, you'll need to have [Rust](https://www.rust-lang.org/) installed (builds coming soon).
 Once you have Rust installed, you can build the project using Cargo:

 ```sh
 git clone https://github.com/yourusername/rlu.git